 Northern California vs Southern California – a rivalry that has been going on for decades.
-If you’re not from California, the competition between these two neighboring regions may perplex you.
+If you’re not from California, the competition between these neighboring regions may perplex you.
 Why the needless tussle?
-You see, NorCal and SoCal, though in the same state, have plenty of stark differences.
+Although in the same state, NorCal and SoCal have plenty of stark differences.

 The differences between Northern California vs Southern California

 Northern California’s mountains and volcanic geography starkly contrast Southern California’s flat deserts and less rugged faults.
 A coat is essential in the cold and precipitous North, while the South’s arid desert climate allows the freedom of short skirts and flip-flops.

 Though a bit stereotypical, denizens of the North tend to be more urban and self-conscious than their ‘laid-back’ and suburban southern neighbors.

 But differences lie beyond the superficial.
 The rivalry between these two regions has deeper and more historical roots when, in 1850, pro-slavery Southern Californians first attempted to split the state (a complicated history best reserved for another discussion).

 However, grudges have been buried today, and all hostility has faded – it’s water under the bridge now.